Apress/beginning-cpp20/Exercises/README.md

 :construction: **We are still working on getting these exercise solutions ready.
 Because we are doing this in our spare time, it may take us a few more weeks.
-The sources in the [NoModules](NoModules) directory are near complete, though, so you can consult these (for most examples, the modular aspects are irrelevant anyway).**
+The sources in the [NoModules](NoModules) directory are near complete, though, so you can consult these (for most exercises, the modular aspects are irrelevant anyway).**

 # Exercise Solutions